What to do

 If a mask is too tight, try a looser fitting option like a gaiter or bandana.

-You can go to a gym
+You can go to an outdoor gym

 You may need to make a reservation.